 Pouring water into an SCA-certified Behmor Brazen Plus.
 Credit: Behmor

 And some of the criticisms of batch brewing are no longer valid.
-When done well, batch brewing can actually be a better than a poor pour over because it is a more consistent method of pouring water over grinds.
+When done well, batch brewing can actually be better than a poor pour over because it is a more consistent method of pouring water over grinds.
 SCA-certified batch brewers reduce the inconsistency of human error while also making sure the coffee is made to high standards.

-Dave points out that “in true cyclical fashion, the early pour over evangelists are now reintroducing well-made, good batch brew with correct brew ratios and quality coffee because it is more consistent and cost effective.”
+Dave points out that “in true cyclical fashion, the early pour over evangelists are now reintroducing well-made, good batch brew with correct brew ratios and quality coffee because it is more consistent and cost-effective.”